Kalwing/BahdanauAttention/README.md

 # Bahdanau Attention

 Our implementation of [*Bahdanau et al* traduction with an attention mechanism](https://arxiv.org/pdf/1409.0473.pdf), experimenting with translating english to Yoda.
+Project done as part of a "Deep Learning" course at Rouen Normandie University by M. Jeamart and T. Dargent.

 We copy pasted a lot from:
 * [Neural Machine Translation by Jointly Learning to Align and Translate](https://github.com/bentrevett/pytorch-seq2seq/blob/master/3%20-%20Neural%20Machine%20Translation%20by%20Jointly%20Learning%20to%20Align%20and%20Translate.ipynb) : Mainly for the models and the training